Functional abdominal pain is defined as one of the following:

 Your child's stool will be tested for blood.

-In most cases, abdominal pain goes away with time and understanding.
-The goal of treatment is to identify and address triggers for abdominal pain, and return your child to normal activity.
+The abdominal pain will often go away with time.
+The goal of treatment is to find and manage triggers of pain.
+The overall goal is to return your child to normal activity.

 Part of the treatment plan may include keeping a journal of: